FaisalTamanoJr/Class-Notes/pages/FUNDCKT - Lesson 8.md

 ---
 Course: FUNDCKT
-Topic: Transient Response Part 3
+Topic: Transient Response part 3
 Linked_Tests: ["Quiz 2"]
 Status: Done
 References used: ["Transient Response_3 (Lecture Slides)"]
 tags: [lesson]
 ---

-# Transient response part 3
+# Transient Response part 3

-## Source-free series RLC circuit
+## Source-free Series RLC Circuit

 [[RLC circuits]] or [[second-order circuit]] is characterized by a second-order differential equations.
 They consist of resistors and the equivalent of two energy storage elements.